 What Is a High Performance Coach?

 For me, high performance doesn’t involve peaking in one area to the detriment of other areas.
-My definition of a high performance life includes ranking highly in contentment, joy, mindfulness and happiness.
-As a practitioner of positive psychology and an avid student of happiness research, that is the peak performance I help drive my clients toward.
+My definition of a high performance life ranks highly in contentment, joy, and contribution.
+As a practitioner of positive psychology and an avid student of happiness research, that is the peak performance I help my clients find.

-Money couldn’t buy her freedom or more time with her children.
+Money couldn’t buy her more time with her children.
 Only her active, values-driven choices could give her the freedom she desired.

 High performance coaching?
 Not exactly.
 And yet, precisely.